Welcome to the MANRRS Program & Contest Submission Portal!

 - Be an Independent Member or a member of a MANRRS chapter in good standing.

-- Be eligible and available to travel for a one-week experiential learning program.
+- Be eligible and available to travel for the experiential learning program.

 1. Program Objective

-Participants are expected to actively engage in learning and applying advanced technologies — particularly AI, data science, and digital tools — to address real-world agricultural challenges.
+Participants are expected to actively engage in learning and applying advanced technologies to address real-world agricultural challenges.

-Students will concentrate their learning and project work within the following areas:
+Students will be exposed to careers and competencies in the following areas:

 3. Participation Expectations

-- Attend and actively participate in all workshops focused on AI and emerging technologies in agriculture
+- Attend and actively participate in all workshops focused on Sales and Marketing in agriculture

 - Demonstrate professionalism, teamwork, and accountability throughout the program